Habanero Vs Scotch Bonnet: What Is The Differences?

 What Are Scotch Bonnet Peppers?

 Scotch bonnet peppers are a type of chili pepper that is popular in Caribbean cuisine.
-This peppers get their name from their resemblance to a traditional Scottish tam o’ shanter hat.
+These peppers get their name from their resemblance to a traditional Scottish tam o’ shanter hat.
 Scotch bonnet peppers are usually red or orange, although they can also be yellow, green, or brown.

-This peppers can add a lot of flavor to dishes, so use them sparingly if you don’t want your food to be too spicy.
+These peppers can add a lot of flavor to dishes, so use them sparingly if you don’t want your food to be too spicy.

 Habanero Vs Scotch Bonnet: Difference